Riccardo-Martelli/Consegna_Esercizi_LSN/README.md

 ### Real-World Applications: Derivative Pricing
 Monte Carlo methods are widely used in **financial engineering** to price complex financial derivatives.
 The **Plain Vanilla Option Pricing** exercise demonstrates the practical application of Monte Carlo simulations in **quantitative finance**, where asset prices follow stochastic processes.
 By simulating a large number of potential future asset price paths, these methods provide robust estimations of option prices under uncertainty.
 The approach can be extended to price more complex derivatives such as **Asian options, barrier options, and American-style derivatives**, making Monte Carlo simulations a crucial tool in risk management and trading strategies.

-## Contributions
-Contributions and suggestions are welcome!
-Feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.